-Multiple Mini Interview Advice for IntervieweesWatch
+Multiple Mini Interview Advice for IntervieweesWatch this thread

 1. Communication competence is the main quality of an applicant that cannot be assessed by a personal statement or reference.
 MMIS involve stations involving roleplay or talking to an interviewer about a statement.
 For the latter it is simple enough to say that you should be able to coherently talk about everything in that PS.
 For the roleplay scenarios you may be talking to someone playing one of many roles including: deaf/blind, learning difficulties, foreign, elderly, child, upset friend.
 You need to be able to act in a very special way that shows how you deal with people like this.
 Don't have a 'treat everyone the same' attitude', tailor your chat to the person.
 Here are a few tips on how you can prepare:

 -get a job/volunteer requiring you to talk to people such as the elderly or children. practice makes perfect.

 -learn to ask open questions instead of closed questions.
 This is a great tool for eliciting a lot of information quickly and is used in healthcare extensively for questioning patients.
 I suggest googling this and becoming aware of how to use it.